Friday, June 13, 2025

 How can I encourage my child to take responsibility for their asthma management?

-Start them off by letting them track symptoms or use their inhaler.
-Encourage them to talk about their needs and experiences.
-This helps them learn to manage their asthma on their own.
+Start by letting them track symptoms or use their inhalers.
+Please encourage them to talk about their needs and experiences.
+This will help them learn to manage their asthma independently.